 In summary, this phrase is around 400 years old, at the least.

-- I went bowling with my friend, but he had his eyes glued to his phone most of the time.
-I thought it was rude, so I told my wife about it.
-She said: “I agree, but this is like the pot calling the kettle black because I’ve noticed you do the same thing!
+- I went bowling with my friend, but he had his eyes glued to his phone most of the time; how rude I thought!
+I told my wife about this and she said: “I agree that it’s rude.
+However, this is like the pot calling the kettle black because you sometimes do the same thing to me.”